CamilaJaviera91/mini-gcp/README.md

 ```
 .
-├── dags/                 # Pipeline where we run all the tasks
+├── dags/                 # Pipeline where we run all the tasks.
-├── data/                 # Data storage layer (raw, processed, validated, warehouse)
+├── data/                 # Data storage layer.
 │   ├── extract/
 │   ├── fvalidation/
 │   ├── generate/